 Our auditor was also impressed with our staff continuity.
 He commented on the positive impact that has in maintaining high quality practices.
 Our people really know the ropes.
 I think that BESTPRACTICE Hospital Standards accreditation has been a big factor in that.
 Our staff take a lot of pride in working at this level.

-As some of you will know we don’t get it right every time in service, diagnosis, or treatment outcome.
-We are committed to getting better and better all the time.
+We don’t get it right every time in service, diagnosis, or treatment outcome.
+However we are committed to getting better and better all the time.
 Even at this audit we were able to get advice on how to make some more little improvements.
 We really do appreciate any feedback we can get from you, our clients, both on what you really like as well as areas for improvement.
 It is your support and encouragement that has fuelled our success.